FlorianZ/tpm2-library/README.md

 # TPM 2.0 Policy Language Parser

-`tpm2-policy-language` is a TPM 2.0 policy language interpreter.
+`tpm2-policy-language` is a TPM 2.0 policy language compiler and interpreter.

 ## Development